-Group counseling provides a safe and effective environment where you can learn about yourself and how you function in relationships.
+Through weekly discussions, group counseling provides a safe space to focus on how problems in your life influence day-to-day activities and relationships.
 Groups allow you to both give and receive feedback from others who are experiencing similar issues.
 Groups are led by a clinical staff member and typically have 5-8 members.

 To join a group, a few steps are needed.
-Initially each potential group member must have an Initial Consultation with a CPS counselor.
-After that meeting the potential member must briefly meet with the group leader to determine if the group is a best fit for the student's needs.
+Visit our office during Let’s Hoot hours for an initial consultation.
+Once you have had your initial consultation, potential group members will be scheduled to briefly meet with the group leader to determine if the group is a best fit for the student's needs.

 Understanding Self and Others